alinatp/cse15l-lab-reports/Report4.md

 Clone your fork of the repository from your Github account
 ![step 5](https://github.com/alinatp/cse15l-lab-reports/blob/main/gitClone.png)

 Keys Pressed: Type in the terminal `git clone https://github.com/alinatp/lab7`.
-Then press `<Enter>`.
+Then press `<enter>`.

 ---